-More recently, a 2018 study of 27 volunteers found that CBD could reduce anxiety and depression without altering a subject's normal sleep.
+More recently, a 2018 study of 27 volunteers found that HEMP could reduce anxiety and depression without altering a subject's normal sleep.
 The following year saw an open study of 72 adults with anxiety or sleep concerns.
 Results saw a reduction in anxiety scores in 57 patients within the first month.
 During the same period, 48 patients reported improved sleep scores.
 However, sleep results fluctuated over time.

 Continuing with sleep issues, a 2018 open study of 409 people to assess how cannabis impacted their insomnia conditions.
 It found that the type of cannabis product affected results.
-CBD was associated with more significant symptom relief than THC.
+HEMP was associated with more significant symptom relief than THC.
 As was smoking and vaping over other forms of consumption.

-Studies so far have not confirmed that CBD or THC conclusively reduce insomnia concerns.
+Studies so far have not confirmed that HEMP or THC conclusively reduce insomnia concerns.
 However, recent results do seem to give some hope to the 30 percent of the general population who experience sleep disruption issues.